 The first person to print and illustrate the dance of death from the cemetery in St. Innocents, Paris, was Guyot Marchant.

-The book contained those 67 verses that we also know from many of the old manuscripts like for instance Lille MS. 139.
+The book contained those 67 verses that we know from the old manuscripts like for instance Lille MS. 139.
 The large, masterly woodcuts were created by Pierre le Rouge.

 Only one copy of this book has survived and this copy is unfortunately lacking the title page and most of the first leaf, but there's sufficient enough remaining to see that one side has depicted the authority (without Latin texts over the woodcut) and that the other side has featured the pope and emperor.

 This first edition only contains the author/authority in the introduction, the 30 men, and the dead king and the authority at the end (picture to the right).
 It wasn't before the next year that Guyot Marchant added the four musicians, 10 men more, a series of women and Latin quotes over each woodcut.

 The picture to the right shows the end with the dead king and the authority, and as one can see there are only three verses (followed by the colophon).
 The next year Guyot Marchant added another verse beginning: »Bon y fait penser soir et main«.

 The book ends by telling that it was printed by Guyot Marchant the 28th September 1485: »Cy finit la danse macabre imprimee par ung nomme guy marchant demorant au grant hostel du college de nauarre en champ gaillart a paris Le vinthuitiesme iour de septembre Mil quatre cent quatre vingz et cinq«.